The pump price mystery

 So, what’s changed?
 Tax rates have been maintained (cheers Rishi) and the wholesale cost has been falling.
 The only logical explanation is that retailers are maintaining that margin for their own purposes.

 For most businesses that use diesel, the sensible option is to have a fixed-price fuel card.
-Whilst it may limit the number of sites where you can refuel, it usually makes fuel purchases much cheaper
+Whilst it may limit the number of sites where you can refuel, it usually saves your business money.

 Consumers predominantly use petrol and are increasingly moving to EVs, so the impact of the diesel pump price is again lessened.

 The above means that retailers are inflating costs for a minority of businesses that do not have fuel cards and consumers unwilling or unable to move away from diesel vehicles.
-If you are the former, let’s see how we can help you.
+If you are the former, contact us and we'll see if we can help you.
 If you are the latter, let's hope that the RAC’s campaigning will have an impact.

 March madness in the oil markets